guinetn/browserLocalHomepage/assets/books/api/architecture/architecture_microservices.md

 - one database per service.
 Use API to access data to another service

 ### Tools for Microservices Architecture

+A docker creates a container out of the application you build.
+And it is untouched by any changes done around it.
+So if you have multiple applications talking to each other, then each can be independently maintained if they are turned into individual containers.
+Kubernetes is the glue that sticks everything together.
+It orchestrates the “talking to” of containers which each other.

 * Containerization
 saves the time of deployment and improves release lifecycle.
 An engineer is responsible to write container related scripts that boost deployment lifecycle.
 [Kubernetes](https://kubernetes.io/) are one of the best ways to containerize your application in production.